Skip to content

 API keys let the Oz CLI and cloud agents authenticate without human interaction.
 Use API keys for CI pipelines, headless servers, VMs, Codespaces, containers, and other automated environments.

-1. Click your profile photo in the top-right corner, then click Settings.
+1. In the Warp app, click your profile photo in the top-right corner, then click Settings.

 2. In the sidebar, expand Cloud platform and click Oz Cloud API Keys.